Pilots (Front Mission 1)#

 Useful tank in the stage that Frederick joins the enemy or when you need to split.
 A weak version of Frederick (purple is a sign of weakness) but a useful backup tank.

 Maury’s strength is her weakness.
 She gets the best odds in arena.
-After learning Dual with the secret weapon, ransack the arena for profits.
+After learning Duel with the secret weapon, ransack the colosseum for profits.

 Bobby Hopkins#

 Rare double ace in Short and Long.
-Can’t learn First is inconsequential, but can’t earn Dual and Speed hurts.
-Have to take a Melee skill for some reason.
+Can’t learn First is inconsequential but can’t earn Duel and Speed hurts.
+Must take a Melee skill for some reason.

 Porunga#

-Go to military office after mission 11, stop fight.
+Go to military office after Mission 11, stop fighting.

 A tank that wants to be attacker, and good at neither.
-Can’t learn Dual, Switch or Guide.
+Can’t learn Duel, Switch or Guide.
 Joins with Bobby.

 Yang Yeehin#

 Good missileer and Short, too bad not much Short skills.
-Late to join the party and have to play catchup.
+Late to join the party and must play catchup.
 Worth the training though.

+Joins Mission 14.
 He’s a deserter from the USN.
-I was expecting him at the USN arc but he didn’t show up.
+I was expecting him at the USN arc, but he didn’t show up.

 Ralph Dian#